-In this paper I have attempted to show the importance, both for clarification of the concept and its use in my own research of the content of the ties implied in the use of the term "network" of social relations, and of some of the other problems that arise in determining the level and scale of analysis and hence the use of relative terms such as loose and tightly knit, effective and extended.
+In this paper I have attempted to show the importance, both for clarification of the concept and its use in my own research of the content of the tics implied in the use of the term "network" of social relations, and of some of the other problems that arise in determining the level and scale of analysis and hence the use of relative terms such as loose and tightly knit, effective and extended.
 Only suggestive material can be gained in an intensive way, the implications of which can only be validated by reference to the general situation, e.g. the position of a Zezuru, who speaks seven languages and has lived in at least four different places for relatively long periods in his 23 years is a very special case, as he is in the position of being a potential isolate and also a man with a far greater range of choice of friends open to him.
 Barnes, Bott and Epstein have formulated the concept and demonstrated its usefulness in the analysis of personal relationships, and Mayer and Pauw have used it to illustrate certain characteristics of a larger urban society.
 From a recearch point of view there are two dimensions to the social network: firstly its structural nature - the frequency of contact between its members, and the reciprocity involved in interpersonal relationships which may differ in kind: secondly the instrumental aspect of the relationships and their content and the degree of emotional involvement.
-Both may be combined in particular analyses in a crude scale of intensity placing Ego in the middle of a series of concentric circles, those in the centre forming a quasi-clique of best friends,
+Both may be combined in particular analyses in a crude scale of intensity and the second se